-The $\beta(r)$ profile with Sagittarius still in the sample is shown by the magenta points, and the profile with Sagittarius removed is shown by the black points.
-In the region where Sagittarius contributes most strongly to the anisotropy profile, from 25 to about 40 kpc, $\beta$ becomes more radial but only mildly so, rising by 1 to 2 tenths.
+The $\beta(r)$ profile with Sagittarius still in the sample is shown by the red dots, and the profile with Sagittarius removed is shown by the black dots.
+In the region where Sagittarius contributes most strongly to the anisotropy profile, from 25 to about 40 kpc, $\beta$ becomes more radial but only mildly so, rising by one to two tenths.
 This is in line with expectation, as Sagittarius is on a high latitude, tangential orbit, and biases $\beta$ to appear more tangential (lower values of $\beta$).
 We note that outside the regions in Galactocentric radius where Sagittarius is having an impact, $\beta$ is barely affected.

-This brief look at the most prominent substructure in the sample shows that even a quite massive satellites passing through the underlying halo can have modest effects on $\beta$ in the sense that such stars remain on very radial orbits.
+This brief look at the most prominent substructure in the sample shows that even a quite massive satellite passing through the underlying stellar halo can have modest effects on $\beta$ in the sense that the overall stellar halo orbits remain very radial.
 It is interesting that the break in the $\beta$ profile, from a remarkably steady value at $\beta \approx 0.8$ from the Sun to 20 kpc, occurs where Sagittarius starts to make its presence felt.
-This behavior, in which $\beta$ has breaks or dips as a function of $r_\mathrm{gc}$, is similar to that seen in simulations of the formation and evolution of the halo component in $N$-body/hydrodynamical simulations analyzed in detail by \citep{Loebman2018}.
+This behavior, in which $\beta$ has breaks or dips as a function of $r_\mathrm{gc}$, is similar to that seen in simulations of the formation and evolution of the halo component in $N$-body/hydrodynamical simulations analyzed in detail by \citet{Loebman2018}.
 A simple view is that the break is from a quite well mixed inner halo within approximately 25 kpc, where the orbital families and $\beta$ are in (currently) a steady state to regions where substructure is affecting $\beta$ via satellite infall and streams.
 Clearly the effects of substructure are a major topic and we leave this to future work, but point out that even the most prominent substructure in our sample only affects $\beta$ modestly.
 It is unlikely that the remaining, much weaker, substructures seen in the velocity plots will affect the conclusion that the halo K giants in our sample have strongly radial orbits.